 While phosphorus is an essential nutrient for the growth of aquatic plants, it can stimulate rapid plant growth in freshwater ecosystems when it is present in high quantities.
-The excessive growth of aquatic plants and algae within freshwater systems negatively impacts water quality and can interfere with the attainment of designated uses by: 1) increasing oxygen demand within the water body to support an increase in both plant respiration and the biological breakdown of dead organic (plant) matter; 2) causing an unpleasant appearance and odor; 3) interfering with navigation and recreation; 4) reducing water clarity; 5) reducing the quality and availability of suitable habitat for aquatic life; and 6) producing toxic cyanobacteria during certain algal blooms.
-Cultural (or accelerated) eutrophication is the term used to describe dense and excessive plant growth in a water body that results from nutrients entering the system due to human activities.
+The excessive growth of aquatic plants and algae within freshwater systems negatively impacts water quality and can interfere with the attainment of designated uses by: 1) increasing oxygen demand within the water body to support an increase in both plant respiration and the biological breakdown of dead organic (plant) matter; 2) causing an unpleasant appearance and odor; 3) interfering with navigation and recreation; 4) reducing water clarity; 5) reducing the quality and availability of suitable habitat for aquatic life; 6) producing toxic cyanobacteria during certain algal blooms.
+Cultural (or accelerated) eutrophication is the term used to describe dense and excessive plant growth in a water body that results from nutrients entering the system as a result of human activities.
 Discharges from municipal and industrial wastewater treatment plants, agriculture runoff, and stormwater are examples of human-derived (i.e. anthropogenic) sources of nutrients in surface waters.

-The 2007 Permit includes a monthly average effluent limit of 1.0 mg/L effective year-round.
-Review of the weekly monitoring data in the DMRs from January 2014 to December 2018, provided in Appendix A, shows that in the warm months the monthly average total phosphorus in the effluent averaged 0.23 mg/L (range 0.04 to 0.53 mg/L) and in the cold months, the monthly average total phosphorus averaged 0.18 mg/L (range 0.07 to 0.43 mg/L).
+The 2007 Permit includes a year-round average effluent limit of 1.0 mg/L, and a "Report" requirement for average monthly ortho-phosphorus from November 1 - March 31.
+Review of the weekly monitoring data in the DMRs from January 2014 to December 2018, provided in Appendix A, shows that the monthly average total phosphorus in the effluent averaged 0.53 mg/L (range 0.30 to 0.86 mg/L).